HackerOS-Linux-System/.github/profile/README.md

 ### Cybersecurity Edition
 Session with its own tools/overlay for other tools for cybersecurity edition (this is both a session and an application).

+### Blue Environment
+A graphical environment written in Rust + TypeScript.
+Used in the Blue edition.

 ## HackerOS Games: